 Dr. Louis A. Martin-Vega

 Dr. Louis A. Martin-Vega is the dean of engineering at North Carolina State University in Raleigh, North Carolina.
-With more than 10,000 students, 750 faculty and staff and $189M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
-It has the distinction of leading two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center; only one other university leads two ERCs.
+With more than 10,000 students, 750 faculty and staff and over $200M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
+It also has the distinction of being one of only two colleges of engineering leading two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center — and is among the “top 10” colleges of engineering nationwide in annual research expenditures.

 Martin-Vega came to NC State in 2006 after spending five years as dean of engineering at the University of South Florida.
 He has also held several prestigious positions at NSF, including acting head of its Engineering Directorate and director of NSF’s Division of Design, Manufacture and Industrial Innovation.
 Additionally, he has served as chairman of the Department of Industrial and Manufacturing Systems Engineering at Lehigh University and Lockheed Professor in the College of Engineering at Florida Institute of Technology.
 He has also held tenured faculty positions at the University of Florida and the University of Puerto Rico at Mayaguez.
 He is the author or co-author of more than 100 journal articles, book chapters and other publications and has made more than 200 keynote and related presentations at national and international forums.

 His research and teaching interests are in production and manufacturing systems, logistics and distribution, operations management and engineering education.
 His work has been supported by NSF, the National Institute of Standards and Technology, the US Air Force, Harris Semiconductor and Hewlett-Packard, among other sources.
-A registered professional engineer in Florida and Puerto Rico, he is a Fellow of the Institute of Industrial Engineers (IIE) and the Society of Manufacturing Engineers (SME) and a member of INFORMS, ASEE, Tau Beta Pi, Alpha Pi Mu and Sigma Xi.
+He is a Fellow of the Institute of Industrial Engineers (IIE) and the Society of Manufacturing Engineers (SME) and a member of INFORMS, ASEE, Tau Beta Pi, Alpha Pi Mu and Sigma Xi.

 Martin-Vega’s many honors from IIE include receiving the Albert Holzman Distinguished Educator Award in 1999; serving as IIE president in 2007-08; receiving the professional society’s UPS Award for Minority Advancement in Industrial Engineering in 2010; and being given IIE’s highest honor, the Frank and Lillian Gilbreth Industrial Engineering Award, in 2012.
 For his commitment to college education and the promotion of diversity, Martin-Vega was recognized in 2000 with the Hispanic Engineering National Achievement Award — Higher Education Category — from HENAAC, and in 2011, he was inducted into the HENAAC Hall of Fame.